Harmony (The Wake album)

-The Wake is the debut studio album by English post-punk band The Wake, released in 1982 by record label Factory.
+The Wake is the debut studio album by Scottish post-punk band The Wake, released in 1982 by record label Factory.

 It was reissued on Factory Benelux in 1984), LTM Recordings in 2001 (as Harmony + Singles) and Factory Benelux again in 2013 (CD and double LP).

 Reception

-Stewart Mason of AllMusic called it "standard early-'80s Factory Records post-punk gloom, not terribly different from any of a dozen other Joy Division wannabes".
+Tim Sendra of AllMusic stated, "The Wake may have been working with an established template, but Caesar's vision, the emotional impact of his songs, and the fantastic amounts of energy the band put in, all combine to make it a sterling example of a sound instead of a group of imitators."